ml31415/numpy-groupies/README.md

 ### Development
 The authors hope that `numpy`'s `ufunc.at` methods will eventually be fast enough that hand-optimisation of individual functions will become unneccessary.
-However even if that does happen, there will still probably be a role for this `aggregate` function as a light-weight wrapper around those functions, and it may well be that `C` code will always be significantly faster than whatever `numpy` can offer.
+However even if that does happen, there may still be a role for the `aggregate` function as a light-weight wrapper around those functions.

 Maybe at some point a version of `aggregate` will make its way into `numpy` itself (or at least `scipy`).